RECORDED MUSIC INDUSTRY OVERVIEW

 While small in size, the population is predominantly youthful, which, if economic conditions improve and digital access expands, could drive domestic music consumption.

-A strong legal and copyright framework offers a solid foundation, but weak enforcement remains a key challenge.
+Legal/copyright framework offers a solid foundation, but weak enforcement remains a key challenge.
 Strengthening enforcement is essential for the music industry’s growth.

 The presence of global and regional streaming services indicates an existing, albeit small, digital music consumption habit and a platform for artists to distribute their music.